This week we wrapped up our introductory unit on civilizations in general and moved into more specific civilizations, beginning with Egypt.

 This same analogy applies to civilizations in general.
 We cannot do all that we need to do to survive, or at least, thrive.
 Since we cannot do all ourselves, we need the gifts and talents of others to help make our lives consist of something beyond mere survival.
 Civilizations therefore exist to make communal life, and communal creation, possible.
 When we realize this, many other things come into proper focus.
 As C.S.
 Lewis once remarked, civilization boils down to dinner with friends or a game of darts at a pub.
 The power that civilizations can muster, the roads, the armies, the buildings, really serve this end.
 It’s easy for us to forget this, and it’s easy for civilizations themselves to do the same.

-This means that civilizations, in my opinion, should ultimately be about the individual, and not the group.
+This means that civilizations, in my opinion, should ultimately be about the maintenance of small communities, and not the amorphous group.
 But the awesome power generated by the social connectivity of civilizations opens them up to tremendous temptations.
 Civilizations can drift, and start to think that the social order itself as the “Ultimate.”
 Civilizations can think that they exist to serve their own ends and perpetuate itself.
 With this attitude civilizations become our master and not our servant.
 This leads into a subtle idolatry, man worship, not of the individual, but of the group.
 When a civilization loses sight of things beyond themselves and the everyday, they lose vision, and hope for the future.
 It is the first step toward decline.

 This is not to say that civilizations are not good things.
 The alternative is barbarism, a sub-human existence.
 But civilizations are tricky things.
 One only has to think about our homes to realize this.
 We make a great effort to sweep and clean, and the house looks great.
 Then someone leaves a coat here, and shoes there.
 The dishes pile up, and our wills and energy reserves slacken.
 Given the human tendency towards decay, destruction, and death, the relative success of civilizations is a gift of God.
 It goes against our human tendencies.